 You’ve automated your workflow, but what about making sense of all these assets?
 Now we’ll use Cloudinary’s AI tagging for quick asset discovery.

 Cloudinary’s AI Vision transforms how you organize and discover assets during multivariate testing by eliminating the manual work of tagging hundreds of test variations.
-This is particularly valuable when managing large-scale campaigns where keeping track of visual elements across multiple variants becomes challenging.
+This is valuable when managing campaigns where you have to keep track of visual elements across a large volume of asset variants.

 Configure AI Vision by setting up custom tag definitions that match your testing parameters.
 For example, when testing product imagery, you might define tags for: